Jaisocx-Tools/Workspace/code/ts/www/CssTools/CssCleanStart/README.md

 ## Status
 Not ready.
-The tasks for responsive layout are not done.
+1. The tasks for **responsive layout** are not done.
+2. Neither **webpack** was not tested, neither .css nor font files aliases for usage with webpack not set.

 ## Usage